quochungdev/vinavabridal/README.md

-# Product Ordering App - Vinava Bridal
+# Product Ordering App🔥 - Vinava Bridal
 Built a comprehensive mobile application from scratch for presenting and ordering the company’s range of products.
 Users can log in, view products, select filters that suit their needs, save products, place orders and make payments.
-• Undertook the responsibility of developing and deploying a unique mobile application to showcase and facilitate the ordering of the company’s products.
+- Undertook the responsibility of developing and deploying a unique mobile application to showcase and facilitate the ordering of the company’s products.
-• Including outstanding functions: Payment method by PayPal (using Paypal invoice sent to the customer’s email registered on the application), Payment method by QRCode.
+- Including outstanding functions: Payment method by PayPal (using Paypal invoice sent to the customer’s email registered on the application), Payment method by QRCode.
-• Implemented a robust system for generating QR payment codes, utilizing a custom string concatenation approach to format the necessary transaction details.
+- Implemented a robust system for generating QR payment codes, utilizing a custom string concatenation approach to format the necessary transaction details.
-• Conducted testing, debugging, and deployed the application on major mobile platforms (iOS and Android) using Sentry.
+- Conducted testing, debugging, and deployed the application on major mobile platforms (iOS and Android) using Sentry.
-• Developed and integrated a CRC calculation function in .NET to ensure data integrity in the QRCode generation process.
+- Developed and integrated a CRC calculation function in .NET to ensure data integrity in the QRCode generation process.
-• Construction, database design and interface design using DevExpress.
+- Construction, database design and interface design using DevExpress.
-• Proficient in configuring and managing domain names for applications, including DNS settings, creating and configuring necessary ports to set up servers for applications
+- Proficient in configuring and managing domain names for applications, including DNS settings, creating and configuring necessary ports to set up servers for applications
-• Currently the application - Vinava Bridal is in closed Testing and waiting for Google Play approval
+- Currently the application - Vinava Bridal is in closed Testing and waiting for Google Play approval

 # Application images
 ![a1](https://github.com/quochungdev/vinavabridal/assets/89074949/4126a18f-5c46-442d-8f9f-7e57952c2e43)